-Jason Winner, GISP
+Jason Winner, PLA, GISP

 Prior to joining Marstel-Day, Mr. Winner gained broad experience in leadership positions in consulting, for a public agency, and for a nonprofit land conservation organization.
 His analysis of coastal resilience in the Hudson River estuary has been extensively used for community planning efforts and is highlighted as a conservation case study by the Land Trust Alliance.
 His analytical work on foodshed conservation planning has been implemented into policy in the state of New York with significant allocation of funding for conservation action.
 Mr. Winner has developed customized GIS applications for land use planning, real estate, and asset management.
 He has extensive experience leading projects to implement smart growth initiatives and sustainable development solutions that protect critical resources.

 Mr. Winner holds a BS in landscape architecture from the University of Kentucky.
 He completed significant graduate-level coursework in urban planning and GIS at the University of Florida.
 He holds an MBA with a specialization in management information systems from Wilmington University.
 Mr. Winner is a professional landscape architect (PLA), certified GIS Professional (GISP), and a Leadership in Energy and Environmental Design (LEED)-accredited professional.
 He is experienced as an adjunct professor in GIS and remote sensing at multiple universities, and currently serves on the executive board of the Society for Conservation GIS.